 We also found that the max tire size was quite conservative, with (maybe) a 285/75 R16 tire fitting in the available space.
 This is more a reflection of typical use in South Africa, but North American overland trailers are often subjected to more technical terrain, at times requiring a larger tire, particularly one that matches the bolt pattern and diameter of the tow vehicle.
 The trailer is also surprisingly light given the overall features and ability to sleep inside.
 We weighed it at our local scale, and it came in at 1,940 pounds, which is impressive in its own right, and below the tow limits of even most cars.

-At higher speeds, the Chobe performed well there too, with the suspension absorbing smaller events without issue.
+At higher speeds, the Chobe performed well too, with the suspension absorbing smaller events without issue.
 Larger events resulted in some hard bottoming and even a few notable bounces, but it is far better than the typical torsion suspension.
 The only feature we could not test properly was braking, as this test unit had surge brakes, which will be revised to electric brakes for US and Canadian customers.

-From my perspective, I have always advocated for the ability to sleep inside something I am towing.
+I have always advocated for the ability to sleep inside something I am towing.
 In the case of the Chobe, I could not only sleep inside it, but even stand up, work, and even eat inside it.

 I used the second bed as a stowage area for clothing bags and photography equipment.
 And the edge of that bed makes for a comfortable seat to work.
 A large electrical control panel is mounted to the interior, which has several outlets, including USB.
 There is a water usage indicator, and switches for lights, the water pump, and the battery isolator.
 There are also a few little cubbies for stashing smaller gear items.